+Asbestos is the common term used to describe a naturally occurring fibrous mineral that was used extensively by Australian industry because of its durability, fire resistance and excellent thermal insulating properties.
 Asbestos was used in a wide range of products manufactured between the 1940s and the 1980s.
 Asbestos fibres were an additive often mixed into another base compound (such as cement) to enhance physical properties of the material.